MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ## Tutorial 2: Using Sensors, WebSockets, and Locomotion

-In this tutorial, we’ll write a skill that commands Misty to drive in a straight line for a designated period of time and stop if she encounters an object in her path.
-We’ll do this by combining Misty’s `DriveTime` locomotion command with information received from the `TimeOfFlight` and `LocomotionCommand` WebSocket data streams.
+In this tutorial, we write a skill that commands Misty to drive in a straight line for a designated period of time and stop if she encounters an object in her path.
+We do this by combining Misty’s `DriveTime` locomotion command with information received from the `TimeOfFlight` and `LocomotionCommand` WebSocket connections.
 In this tutorial, you’ll learn:
-* How to subscribe to data from Misty’s WebSockets
+* How to subscribe to data from Misty’s WebSocket connections
 * How to use the `lightSocket.js` helper tool
-* How to write callbacks that allow Misty to make decisions about what to do in different situations by using WebSocket data
+* How to write callbacks that use data from WebSocket connections to allow Misty to make decisions about what to do in different situations

 Before you write any code, connect Misty to your home network and make sure you know her IP address.
 You can see how to get this information in the first tutorial above.